 10. Advanced analytics and improved reporting

-Advanced analytics don’t just give insights, they can prove the impact of HR’s work and help the team be audit ready.
-Machine learning can also further automate functions – such as pushing learning to employees based on interests of others – by using existing data to forecast future behaviour.
+HR analytics and reporting don’t just give insights, they can prove the impact of HR’s work and help the team be audit ready.
+Machine learning and AI can also further automate functions and do a lot of the heavy lifting – such as pushing learning to employees based on their interests or desired career paths.

 Wowed by the benefits but think it feels like too much change or too bigger job?
 The Covid-19 crisis showed us that people and organisations can adapt, and it doesn’t have to take years.
-We have lots of great resources if you’re ready to take on your transformation project and not sure where to start.
+We have lots of great resources if you’re ready to take on your transformation project and not sure where to start or you can get in touch with a member of the team who can help you design a talent transformation journey as unique as you are.